ClarusONE/take-home-test/README.md

 4. An endpoint which updates an offer.
 You are free to decide what fields to update.
 5. An endpoint which deletes an offer and its associated offer items.

-There is no strict requirement to testing these endpoints, or the underlying implementation, but we are very interested in seeing your approach to testing and how you decide to test different parts of the application.
+There are no strict requirement to testing these endpoints, or the underlying implementation, but we are very interested in seeing your approach to testing and how you decide to test different parts of the application.

-This is a very open-ended assignment and there is no strict requirements around how you should implement. \
+This is a very open-ended assignment and there is no one way as to how it should be implemented. \
 We are looking to get a sense of how you like to write and test code, so show us what you can do!

 ### Guidelines